arvestad/exv/README.md

-# exv -- a simle Excel file viewer for the command line
+# exv:  a simple Excel file viewer for the command line

 Command line tool for viewing Excel files.